akondas/arkadiuszkondas.com/site/_posts/2019/2019-03-22-text-data-classification-with-bbc-news-article-dataset.md

 Model loaded in 1.3793s
 Predicted category: tech in 1.260704s
 ```

+Ready to use code can be found on [https://github.com/php-ai/php-ml-examples/tree/master/classification](https://github.com/php-ai/php-ml-examples/tree/master/classification){rel="nofollow"}
+in files: `bbc.php`, `bbcPipeline.php` and `bbcRestored.php`.

 You can also try `NaiveBayes` classifier, which is much faster and achieves very good results for these data.